adventureseeker981/rigvedlearn/README.md

-# Here are your Instructions
+# Why we chose Mandala 1

 Mandala 1 of the Rigveda holds profound significance as the opening book of humanity's oldest sacred text, containing 191 hymns that establish the philosophical and spiritual foundation for the entire Vedic corpus.